jessdelacruzsantos/react-native-bakery/README.md

 The `script` directory contains scripts that assist with the generation of these wrappers, along with other tasks.

-**Note: The generate_proto_classes.rb script will not work for you out of the box yet.
-Soon though!**
+**Note: The generate_proto_classes.rb script requires a little setup to get working on your local machine.
+See the comments at the top of the script.**